massalabs/massa-standards/wallet/dapps-communication.md

   amount:
     type: number
     description: Set the amount of MASSA coins given to the block creator.
+  dryRun:
+    type: boolean
+    description: If true, the transaction will run in dry-run mode so that the result can be checked without actually broadcasting the transaction.
 required:
   - nickname
   - contractAddress
   - functionName
   - parameter
   - amount
+  - dryRun
 ```

 </td><td>